shreekar2005/WhatsAppBot/README.md

+# ⚠️ CRITICAL WARNING: READ BEFORE USING ⚠️

+**USE THIS PROJECT AT YOUR OWN RISK.**

+This project uses **Baileys**, an unofficial library that automates WhatsApp.
+Using automated bots, scripts, or unofficial clients on your personal WhatsApp account is a violation of WhatsApp's Terms of Service.

+**Potential Consequences:**
+* 🚫 **Temporary Ban:** You may be locked out of your account for 1-24 hours.
+* ❌ **Permanent Ban:** Your phone number may be permanently banned from using WhatsApp.

+**Safety Recommendations:**
+1.  **DO NOT** use this on your primary/personal phone number.
+2.  **USE A SECONDARY/VIRTUAL NUMBER** that you are willing to lose.
+3. Avoid sending messages too quickly or to too many people at once.
+4. The developers of this project are **not responsible** for any bans or lost data.

+---

 # WhatsApp AI Helper Agent

 This project implements a smart, fully customizable AI-powered WhatsApp assistant using the **Baileys** library.
 It uses a **Hybrid AI Engine** that attempts to use a powerful Cloud Model (via OpenRouter) first, and automatically falls back to a Local LLM (Ollama) if the internet or API fails.